 In the 1987 film by Brian De Palma, The Untouchables, we are given exposition with a title card that simply states the political situation in Chicago.

-Sometimes there is too much exposition to be given through a title card so we are presented with a title crawl.
+Sometimes there is too much exposition to be given a title card, so we are presented with a title crawl.
 The title for the most recognizable title crawl is often awarded to Star Wars — even if you have never seen a single Star Wars film, there is a good chance you will recognize the crawl below.

-From the title crawl, we learn the relative history and context of a fictional universe, which would have otherwise bogged down initial conversation.
+From the title crawl, we learn the relative history and context of a fictional universe, which would have otherwise bogged down an initial conversation.
 We are allowed to jump straight into the action with little expository dialogue.

 Occasionally, when we are watching a film that takes place within a fictional world, the film can become littered with questions that need to be answered so the audience can understand the context of the fiction.
 Often it can work, but sometimes it may feel like a character is solely there to ask questions so we as an audience hear the answers.

 In this clip from the 1994 film The Shawshank Redemption, we are given auditory information from the character, Red.
 He introduces the year and the protagonist’s name.
-This expository narration is continued throughout the film and allows for natural conversation between the characters.
+This informative narration is continued throughout the film and allows for natural conversation between the characters.

-Exposition is something your story requires, but as with most things in life, too much of anything is will sink your ship.
+Exposition is something your story requires, but as with most things in life, too much of anything will sink your ship.